 Heart & Stroke will only provide benefits up to a maximum of 30%.
-Heart & Stroke will not cover any salary increases above a 2% annual increase.
+Heart & Stroke will not cover any future salary increases of more than 2% annually.

-Provide names (if known), categories of employment and proposed salaries (including non-discretionary benefits) of all personnel identified in the budget.
+Provide names (if known), categories of employment and proposed salaries (including nondiscretionary benefits) of all personnel identified in the budget.
 Attach a copy of the institutional guidelines relating to requested benefit levels.
 Briefly describe the responsibilities of each position for which support is requested and attach a brief CV as an appendix for those positions for which an individual has been identified.